rust-lang/book/src/ch19-03-pattern-syntax.md

 easier to remember which variables came from which fields.
-Because of this common usage, and because writing `let Point { x: x, y: y } = p;` contains a lot of duplication, Rust has a shorthand for patterns that match struct fields: you only need to list the name of the struct field, and the variables created from the pattern will have the same names.
+Because of this common usage, and because writing `let Point { x: x, y: y } = p;` contains a lot of duplication, Rust has a shorthand for patterns that match struct fields:
+You only need to list the name of the struct field, and the variables created from the pattern will have the same names.
 Listing 19-13 behaves in the same way as the code in Listing 19-12, but the variables created in the `let` pattern are `x` and `y` instead of `a` and `b`.